Changing times: here is the how and why thousands of bloggers will affect what books and magazines become published.

-For publishers the age of the coffee table book, design book, resource guides & how to books reached the peak in 2008.
-As the recession took hold, the building boom tighten and the billions of dollars that had pulsed through the housing sector slowed so to did the lumber mills, paper mills and printing presses.
-The slowing of the recession then drained the cash flow of publishers and advertisers a like.
+For publishers, the age of the coffee table book, design book, resource guides and how to books reached the peak in 2008.
+As the recession took hold, the building boom tightened and the billions of dollars that had pulsed through the housing sector slowed.
+So to did the lumber mills, paper mills and printing presses.
+The slowing of the recession then drained the cash flow of publishers and advertisers alike.

 Next we find the disruptive technologies that have inflicted so many other industries start settling in the shelter publishing world.
-The emergence of social networking sites like Houz, Pinterest started building better mouse traps to serve vendors and readers.
-Traditional media could not even dream of the powers that these start-ups have, developing new forms of media.
-Imagine if all the photos in magazines and there online equivalent of posts have became clickable fields directing to products, providing ease of ordering and a direct relationship to the vendor.
-Add in the peer group effect these social media have to amplify and echo the message and at almost no delivery cost and the publishing world gets more shaky.
+The emergence of social networking sites like Houzz, Pinterest started building better mouse traps to serve vendors and readers.
+Traditional media could not even dream of the powers that these online magazines have, developing new forms of media.
+Imagine if all the photos in magazines and there online equivalent of posts have became clickable fields directing to products, providing ease of ordering, and a direct relationship to the vendor.
+Add in the peer group effect these social media have to amplify and echo the message and at almost no delivery cost, and the publishing world gets more shaky.

 Now we drop in on these new congregations.
 Over the past two years, more than 2,000 individuals have been signing up one by one to gather for two to three days.
 At design bloggers gatherings across America, in Salt Lake City, Los Angles, New York these solo bloggers are developing their craft, tighten their vision, and becoming attuned to their own voices.
 On the horizon will be advertising syndicates getting ready to partner with hundreds of these lone agents.